 Seth Herr wants to change that, or at least make stolen bikes harder to fence.
-At a recent Open Gov Hack Night, held every Tuesday in the 1871 digital startup compound in the Merchandise Mart, Herr, fresh off a successful month-long Kickstarter campaign which raised over $51,000, fielded questions from a spirited audience of techies, programmers, and a rep from the Mayor's office about his newly-minted Bike Index, a free online registration service.
+At a recent Open Gov Hack Night, held every Tuesday in the 1871 digital startup compound in the Merchandise Mart, Herr, fresh off a successful month-long Kickstarter campaign which raised more than $51,000, fielded questions from a spirited audience of techies, programmers and a rep from the mayor's office about his newly minted Bike Index, a free online registration service.

 For new bike owners, the red tape is handled for you.
 Herr secured partnerships with local bike shops to make registration with the Bike Index a no-hassle, seamless, nearly automatic "check one box" process at the point-of-sale through an arrangement with the widely deployed MerchantOS system.